MangelMaxime/Nacara/docs/content/index.md

 <h2 class="landing-section__title">Your documentation can be interactive</h2>

 <p class="landing-lede">A code block marked <code>live</code> becomes an editor.
 Fable compiles it
-in the browser against your library, so the example on the page can be modified, executed and does not drift from the code it documents.</p>
+in the browser against your library, so a reader can change the example and run it, and it cannot drift from the code it documents.</p>

 </div>